 To stay centered on your backswing, place your golf bag against your right side and make a swing.
 If you run into it on the backswing, you slid too much.
 If not, you stayed centered and are in a position to turn back and load your body for efficient power!

-Equipment Trends On Tour By Charlie Schroeder
+Equipment Trends On Tour

 You might be surprised to learn that some Tour pros don't know how their equipment works.
 But Mike Helfrich, COO of Hot Stix Golf, says that may be changing.
 The next generation of Tour players are more in tune with technology.
 They'll try things to minimize bad shots.